Marmelodov/PromptCrafter-API/docs/tutorials/create-prompt.md

 ## Verify the prompt

-If you want to verify that you saved your prompt successfully, send a GET request using the prompt `_id` from the response body:
+If you want to verify that your prompt saved successfully, send a GET request using the prompt `_id` from the response body:

 ```bash
 curl -H "Authorization: Bearer {your_token}" \